JoBCB/Choreographing-an-Art-Catalogue/README.md

 > Choreographies are socio-cultural constructions, critics to current systems, political positions or dispositions, alternatives to move or counter-move.
 Each epoch, each place, each culture, each instance of choreography resists and reform previous conceptions of its definition.

 > As in choreography, computer programming deals with space, time and movement constructs.
-It has been defining ways of moving collectively or individually, through fluid nonetheless complex landscapes of information displays, networked spaces, and multi-media environments. — _[Joana Chicau, Choreo-graphic-hypothesis publication]_(https://monoskop.org/images/7/70/Choreo-graphic-hypothesis-web-joana-chicau.pdf)
+It has been defining ways of moving collectively or individually, through fluid nonetheless complex landscapes of information displays, networked spaces, and multi-media environments. — [Joana Chicau, Choreo-graphic-hypothesis publication](https://monoskop.org/images/7/70/Choreo-graphic-hypothesis-web-joana-chicau.pdf)

-On the "writing of movement(s)":
+__On the "writing of movement(s)":__

 * [Post Modern Scores & Programming Scripts](http://pzwart1.wdka.hro.nl/~jo/notebook/series/glossary.html)
 * [Eshkol-Wachman Movement Notation & Cybernetics](https://joanachicau.x-temporary.org/)
 * [Choreographic-Coding Resources](https://github.com/JoBCB/Rehearsal_Series/wiki/References-on-Choreographic-Coding)

+__More tools and resources":__

 * [Open-Technologies-and-Design](https://github.com/JoBCB/Rehearsal_Series/wiki/Resources-and-Theory-on-Open-Technology-and-Design)